-You can live in the facility or you can choose to visit for regular checkups with healthcare professionals.
-These rehab centers are full of medical doctors, mental health specialists, and other holistic healers to aid in a safe recovery.
+You can live in the facility, or you can choose to visit for regular checkups with healthcare professionals.
+These rehab centers are staffed by medical and mental health professionals to aid in a safe recovery.

-- Holistic health treatment centers often combine various healing techniques.
+They often combine various healing techniques.
 This might include art therapy, traditional talk therapy, meditation techniques, fitness, nutrition, and more.

-- Faith-based organizations can help people with strong religious beliefs on the road to recovery.
+These organizations can help people with strong religious beliefs on the road to recovery.

-- Cognitive-behavioral and other mental health therapies can help you unpack any triggers that are driving you to drink.
+Therapies can help you unpack any triggers that are driving you to drink.
 For example, if stress from college classes or pressure from college sports is taking a toll on you, therapy can help.

 You can talk with other people who are in similar situations.
 If you have a loved one or a friend who is a struggling alcoholic, you can also attend these support groups.

 To search for a treatment facility near you, you can use the government Substance Abuse Treatment Facility Locator.